-Harry is an expert in claims involving securitisations and other complex derivative products.
-He has also advised various banks on the close-out of their derivative and other open positions facing Lehman-related entities.
+Harry is an expert in claims involving securitisations and other complex derivative products, having advised various banks on litigation relating to the close-out of their derivative and other open positions facing Lehman-related entities.

-He has written extensively on finance-related litigation, is co-author of the English law chapter of the Securities Law Review and is one of the authors of Class Actions in England and Wales.
+He has written extensively on finance-related litigation, is co-author of the English law chapter of the Securities Law Review (Law Business Research) and is one of the authors of Class Actions in England and Wales (Sweet & Maxwell).
 Harry is described as "extremely hard working and clever", "a strong litigator with a deservedly rising profile" (Legal 500), "a star in the making" who "works hard and provides really inventive and thoughtful input on cases" and "responsive, tactical and engaged with a genuinely impressive ability to grasp complex detail" (Chambers & Partners).

 Harry's experience includes:

 - advising Bayer in relation a product liability class action based on the alleged carcinogenicity of glyphosate products

 - advising a market infrastructure provider in relation to a regulatory investigation into an outage incident

 - advising a large universal bank in relation to the transition of its loan books as a result of LIBOR discontinuance

 - advising ANZ in relation to a class action brought in relation to the sale of consumer credit insurance